nickrehm/dRehmFlight/README.md

 # dRehmFlight VTOL
-No-BS Teensy Flight Controller and Stabilization
+Teensy Flight Controller and Stabilization

 ## Overview
 This project is a work in progress, and was originally developed for research vehicle platforms at the University of Maryland Alfred Gessow Rotorcraft Center.